 - Correspondence (or other forms of communication) from persons which may be from identified individuals or may be anonymous.

-We have published our policies and procedures which you should read carefully.
+We have published our policy which you should read carefully.

 It may be that an issue merits further enquiry, but that the Office is not the appropriate body to undertake an investigation.
 For example a breach of criminal law is generally a matter for An Garda Síochána or a breach of company law is a matter for the Office of the Director of Corporate Enforcement.
 In some circumstances, we may suggest that you consider referring your concern to an alternate (named) body.
 In other circumstances, it may be appropriate that we refer the concerns directly to a different relevant body.